 Legal Advice Referrals

-To break the cycle of substandard care the victims of that substandard care and their loved ones need to speak up and, where appropriate, seek legal recourse against those perpetuating unacceptable, substandard care.
+To break the cycle of substandard care, we wish to support the victims and their loved ones in speaking up, and where appropriate, seeking legal recourse against those responsible.

-Victims often don’t speak up for many reasons including that the aged care resident (and their loved ones):
+Victims often don’t speak up for many reasons, including that the aged care recipient and their loved ones:

-• are uncomfortable raising a complaint as the resident is fully reliant on the aged care home for all of their care;
+- are uncomfortable raising a complaint as the resident is fully reliant on the aged care provider for all of their care;

-• are isolated in the aged care home and are unable to access help;
+- are isolated and are unable to access help;

 The time has come to improve Australia’s aged care system.
 Part of that involves those in aged care and their family and friends, speaking up and taking action.
 It will not only make the system better for the individual, it will help break the cycle of entrenched, inadequate care, and hopefully create a better system for the next generation.

-Aged Care Justice is a not for profit organisation, with charitable status, that supports the comprehensive reform of Australia’s aged care system, including ensuring that aged care residents and their loved ones have a voice and can pursue their rights.
+Aged Care Justice is a registered charity supporting the comprehensive reform of Australia’s aged care system, including ensuring that aged care recipients and their loved ones have a voice and can pursue their rights.

-If you are concerned about your treatment, or the treatment of a loved one, contact Aged Care Justice at agedcarejustice.org.au or (03) 9016 3248, and we will arrange access to a suitably experienced lawyer.
+If you are concerned about your treatment, or the treatment of a loved one, contact Aged Care Justice at info@agedcarejustice.org.au or call (03) 9016 3248, and we will arrange access to a suitably experienced lawyer.

 Aged Care Justice will:

-• educate you, and the community, about the rights of aged care residents;
+- educate you, and the community, about the rights of aged care residents and home care recipients;

 Aged Care Justice’s Panel of Legal Firms